TanStack/router/docs/guide/navigation.md

 - The `Router.navigate()` method
   - This is the most powerful navigation API in TanStack Router.
 Similar to `useNavigate`, it imperatively navigates, but is available everywhere you have access to your router.

 ⚠️ None of these APIs are a replacement for server-side redirects.
-If you are ever needing to redirect a user immediately from one route to another before mounting your application, you should use a server-side redirect instead of a client-side navigation.
+If you need to redirect a user immediately from one route to another before mounting your application, use a server-side redirect instead of a client-side navigation.

 ## `<Link>` Component